oreqizer/oreqizer/content/the-math-of-fitness/index.md

 10min.
 Want a glorious butt? :peach: Add in max weight on 10 reps of hip thrusts.
 Be creative!

-Regarding monitoring your fitness progress, keep a track of all your scores somewhere handy, like your favorite note app on your phone.
+To monitor your fitness progress, keep a track of all your scores somewhere handy, like your favorite note app on your phone.
 Test them every 3-6 months.
 Use them as a reference for what is going well and what you need to improve.

 ## Adaptations

-_TODO_ brief explanation of the "gain zone" of hypertrophy, strength, power. and "engine zone" of aerobic and anaerobic capacity, VO2max, lactic threshold
+_TODO_ brief explanation of the "gain zone" of hypertrophy, strength, power. and "engine zone" of aerobic and anaerobic capacity, VO2max, lactic threshold, and "skill zone"

 - base building hypertrophy and strength
 - raw power output metcons for anaerobic capacity < most volume
 - monostructural for aerobic capacity < 1x
 - lactic threshold training < 1x
 - HIIT for VO2max < 1x

+There's a bunch of adaptations that contribute to your overall fitness, many of which require different training styles to achieve them.

+### Strength & Power

+Increasing our ability to produce maximal force and power not only has benefits on its own, it also increases our _strength reserve_, the difference created between maximal strength and the strength needed to perform certain physical tasks[^22].

+One of the ways to get strong and powerful is to train for **hypertrophy** — more muscle moves more weight!
+In addition to building a solid base, having dedicated hypertrophy training blocks allows us to focus on weak points, prehab and eccentric strength.
+Subsequent adaptations will get a boost thanks to _phase potentiation[^23]_.

+The most impactful adaptation is **strength**, the ability to produce force in a specific context.
+It is one of the base variables for power production.
+We want both _absolute_ strength where we move external loads, and _relative_ strength when working with our own bodyweight.
+Strength training benefits from focused blocks of lower reps and high intensity.
+The _principle of overload[^24]_ is key to a successful progression.

+Working on our **power** production means taking our strength and mixing in speed and technical prowess.
+Power movements benefit from high frequency, and due to the lack of an eccentric component, are easy to recover from.
+Technically demanding lifts, like the _snatch_ and _clean & jerk_, should be practiced year round in high densities.

+### Endurance & Stamina

+### Flexibility

 ## Examples